There are both pros and cons of homework. This makes whether schools should assign homework a great debating topic for students.

 After school, many children want to participate in extracurricular activities like sporting and community events.

-However, if too much homework is assigned to learners, their parents may not be able to sign them up to extracurricular activities.
+However, if too much homework is assigned to learners, their parents may not be able to sign them up to co-curricular activities in the school or extracurricular activities outside of the school.
 This can prevent students from having well-rounded holistic development.

 3. Homework discourages students from going outside and getting exercise

 Homework is usually an indoors activity.
 Usually, teachers will assign spelling, math, or science tasks to be repeated through the week on paper or a computer.

 But children need time to go outside and get exercise.
 The CDC recommends children ages 6 to 17 need 60 minutes of moderate to intense exercise per day.

 Unfortunately, being stuck indoors may prevent children from getting that much needed exercise for well-rounded development.